Can You Fuel Your Fertility with What You Eat? Absolutely!

 Below are foods recommended for the Eating Expectantly Before Baby Diet–and the nutrients that make them excellent choices while you are TTC.

 Buckwheat: D-Chiro Inositol, magnesium, iron, zinc, potassium.
 Buckwheat farinetta is especially rich in D-Chiro inositol.
 According to Angela Grassi RDN, both Myo and D-Chiro inositol help with PCOS and fertility by decreasing androgens, improving egg quality & ovarian function.
 Buy it straight from the grower here.
 See complete review of the scientific research on inositol here.

 Crab and shrimp: Zinc, selenium, iodine.
 To fuel your fertility, make sure to eat these foods grilled or boiled, not fried!
 Commercially fried foods often contain trans fats.

-Blueberries, cranberries, artichokes, Plum Smart juice, pomegranate juice, red / purple grape juice, dark chocolate, natural cocoa: Polyphenolic antioxidants, which fuel your fertility by protecting the cell membranes of sperm and eggs from oxidative stress.
+Blueberries, cranberries, artichokes, Plum Smart juice, pomegranate juice, red / purple grape juice, dark chocolate, natural cocoa: These contain Polyphenolic antioxidants, which fuel your fertility by protecting the cell membranes of sperm and eggs from oxidative stress.

-Guava, watermelon, grapefruit, kiwifruit, papaya, cantaloupe, apricots, orange, strawberries, blueberries, raspberries, lemons: Vitamin C and other antioxidants like lycopene, which protect reproductive organs and cells from oxidative stress.
+Guava, watermelon, grapefruit, kiwifruit, papaya, cantaloupe, apricots, orange, strawberries, blueberries, raspberries, lemons.
+Vitamin C and other antioxidants like lycopene, which protect reproductive organs and cells from oxidative stress.